Worshipful Company of Drapers: Livery hall

 The Drapers' Company is based at Drapers' Hall located in Throgmorton Street, near London Wall.
-The company has owned the site since 1543, when it purchased the London mansion of Thomas Cromwell, of Austin Friars, from King Henry VIII.
+The Company has owned the site since 1543, when it purchased the London townhouse of Thomas Cromwell, of Austin Friars, from King Henry VIII.
 Cromwell had been attainted and executed in 1540.

 The building was destroyed in the Great Fire of London and rebuilt to designs by Edward Jarman.
 After another fire in 1772, it was rebuilt again.
 This time the architect was John Gorham.
 Further extensive alterations were made in the 19th century.
-The hall survived the Blitz during the Second World War.
+The Hall survived the Blitz during the Second World War.

-The hall includes four finely decorated main rooms used for the company's functions.
+The Hall includes four finely decorated main rooms used for the Company's functions.
 The largest room is the Livery Hall, which can accommodate up to 276 guests for dinner.
 These rooms are also available for hire and have often been used for film locations, including for The King's Speech, GoldenEye, The Lost Prince and Agent Cody Banks 2: Destination London.
 Groups may book a guided tour of Drapers' Hall; a donation to the company's charitable work is requested.
+The main rooms in the Hall are usually also open once a year as part of Open House London.